HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/dam_persistence_architecture.md

 ## Postgres version upgrade

 Postgres version 11 (PG 11) is no longer supported.
 Starting CF220, the persistence node containing the Postgres DB is upgraded from version 11 to 16.
-This happens automatically as soon as the CF220 or later versions deploys for the first time.
+This happens automatically as soon as CF220 or later versions deploy for the first time.
 Along with Postgres, `repmgr` is also updated to version 5.2.1.
 Before upgrading from pre-CF220 to CF220 or later, make sure to back up the database dump.
 Refer to [Backup Persistence](../../../manage_content/digital_assets/dam_backup_restore_image.md#backup-persistence) for instructions on exporting the dump.

 During the upgrade, note that the data directory of PG 11 is not removed.
 To remove the data directory after upgrading to the latest CF, refer to the following instructions.
 Make sure to change the pod name accordingly and execute the commands for all persistence pods.